CaryXiao1/cs140e-lightsaber/README.md

 ## Putting it Together

 After implementing the individual components, we had to create a script that would incorporate all the APIs we had written thus far for each of the protocols.
-In particular, using the accelerometer and gyro to influence the light output of our neopixel
+In particular, using the accelerometer and gyro to influence the light output of our neopixel light strip, while simulatenously getting audio to play.

 # Additional Protocols